etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

   * inventory information

-  In-band inspection runs ironic agent inside the system being inspected where it learns about on-board NICs, its MACs.
+  In-band inspection runs ironic agent inside the system being inspected where it learns about on-board NICs, its MACs and pretty much anything the user want to run on the system.

   On top of that, IPA can snoop on the network leaning to which port on the switch the NIC is attached to.